UDHAYAKUMAR3638/Healthcare-Appointment-System/Readme.md

 ## Doctor Table Description

 - `doctorId`: Unique identifier for each doctor.
+- `doctorFirstName`: First name of the doctor.
-- `doctorName`: Name of the doctor.
+- `doctorLastName`: Last name of the doctor.
+- `doctorEmail`: Unique email address for the doctor(unique).
 - `specialization`: The doctor's specialization(e.g., "Cardiology," "Dermatology")..
 - `appointments`: A list of `Appointment` entities representing the appointments associated with the doctor.